-- They care about the company and the management, not the employees
+- When HR cares only about the management, not the employees

-- They focus on policies than on people
+- When HR focuses on policies rather than people

 Companies need rules and policies to function properly, and the HR department is responsible for creating, applying, and monitoring the execution of these policies.
 However, it’s dangerous to overly focus on rigid HR policies as this would turn away your top talent.
 Make sure your HR team achieves the right balance between applying necessary policies and keeping the employees comfortable and engaged.

-- They are nitpicky and focus on minor mistakes
+- When HR is nitpicky and focuses on minor mistakes

 Some HR people keep nagging on minor employee flaws such as not wearing the proper dress code or being 5 minutes late for work.
-While these issues are important, they should not be prioritized over real problems like lack of employee morale, high turnover rates, or lack of employee engagement.
+While these issues can be highlighted when employees do it repeatedly, they should not be prioritized over real problems such as lack of employee morale, high turnover rates, or lack of employee engagement.
 HR teams should prioritize problems according to their actual impact on the company and act accordingly.